llvm/llvm-project/llvm/docs/DirectX/RootSignature.rst

 The binary representation begins with a **ContainerRootSignatureDesc** object.

-The object is succeeded by an array of **ContainerRootParameter** objects located at **ContainerRootSignatureDesc::RootParametersOffset**, which corresponds to the size of **ContainerRootSignatureDesc**.
+The object is followed by an array of **ContainerRootParameter** objects located at **ContainerRootSignatureDesc::RootParametersOffset**, which corresponds to the size of **ContainerRootSignatureDesc**.